SonarSource/sonarlint-core/API_CHANGES.md

 ## Deprecation

-* `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#analyzeFiles` is deprecated, should be replaced by `analyzeFilesAndTrack`.
+* `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#analyzeFiles` and the underlying DTOs are deprecated, should be replaced by `analyzeFilesAndTrack`.
+* As a consequence, `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient.didRaiseIssue` and the underlying DTOs are now deprecated.
+It should be replaced by `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient.raiseIssues` and `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient.raiseHotspots`.
-* `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.IssueTrackingRpcService` is deprecated, the functionality is now handled by `analyzeFilesAndTrack`.
+* `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.IssueTrackingRpcService` and the underlying DTOs are deprecated, the functionality is now handled by `analyzeFilesAndTrack`.
+* `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.SecurityHotspotMatchingRpcService` and the underlying DTOs are deprecated, the functionality is now handled by `analyzeFilesAndTrack`.
+* `org.sonarsource.sonarlint.core.client.legacy.analysis.SonarLintAnalysisEngine` is now deprecated.
+Analysis should happen via `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#analyzeFilesAndTrack`.

 # 10.1